NRException/gitflux/README.md

 - [ ] Create development branch and tag releases with gitflux.
 - [ ] Configure global settings serde parsing.
 - [ ] CI/CD building for releases.
+- [ ] Lock step tag version with build / release version?
+Rust is doable, other apps maybe?
-- [ ] Figure out conventional commit messaging and commit handling
+- [ ] Implement conventional commit message manager and commit handling

 See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).